Who Is This Credit Card Best For?

-- Bonus is a great value due to Marriott’s high-value points: The welcome offer includes a large cache of points, which, our research shows, are worth more than those of many competitors on average.
+Bonus is a great value due to Marriott’s high-value points: The welcome offer includes a large cache of points, which, our research shows, are worth more than those of many competitors on average.
 So this bonus could go further than some other hotel cards’ bonuses.

-- Elite status benefits: New cardholders get Platinum Elite status for the 2021 status year, as well as 15 Elite Night credits when you open your card and every subsequent year.
-Platinum status comes with room upgrades, late checkout, and extra point-earnings on stays.
+	- Elite status benefits: Cardholders get Silver Elite status in the Marriott rewards program as well as 15 Elite Night credits when you open your card and every subsequent year.
+Silver status comes with a 10% bonus on Marriott stays and priority late checkout.

 	Marriott Bonvoy Business American Express Card Welcome Offer